Modern Slavery Statement

 Crumlin, B29 4QY

-This concludes Randox’s third Slavery and Human Trafficking Statement.
+This concludes Randox’s fifth Slavery and Human Trafficking Statement.
 This statement will be reviewed annually.

 |Document Title||Slavery and Human Trafficking Statement|